GuilhermeGonzalez/to-do-list/README.md

 ## Giving feedback

-Feedback é sempre bem-vindo, se você tiver qualquer sugestão ou duvida por favor me enviar um e-mail: gcgonzalez99@hotmail.com
+Feedback is always welcome, if you have any suggestions or questions please send me an email: gcgonzalez99@hotmail.com